Chart Color Schemes

 AreaSearch analysis reveals Tarrawanna recording weaker employment conditions than most comparable areas nationwide

-Tarrawanna has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 4.2% in the past year, with an estimated employment growth of 1.6%.
+Tarrawanna has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate was 4.7% as of September 2025, with an estimated employment growth of 1.0% over the past year.

 Frequently Asked Questions - Employment